 That’s the worst thing a teacher, social worker, etc., can do.
 So, if you know you’re easily frustrated, start working on improving your patience now.
 You can find out how to improve patience here and you probably should.

-Like I said, patience is the most important skill you’ll need to have when you’re working with youngsters.
+Like I said, patience is the most important skill you’ll need to have when you’re working with children.

 2. A Calm Demeanour